NOTICE!

 Not much to say other than it’s nice to see the scrapped Frog Forest dinosaurs from Sonic Heroes introduced.
 The créme de la créme of the writing has to be for the fantastic theme, “The Wicked Wild”, as it paints a vivid portrait of the setting as “dinos all over” and “it’s a jungle”.

-Shahra asks Tails if Sonic’s usually relaxed about almost dying, and he responds by saying he recently died for real and didn’t seem to care.
-She’s the one to generate the magic carpet that bounces him out from inside a hollow trunk, and Tails manages to impress her by identifying the Parasaurolophus in the river tunnel.
+Here, Shahra’s the one to generate the magic carpet that bounces him out from inside a hollow trunk, and Tails manages to impress her by identifying the Parasaurolophus in the river tunnel.

 Sonic ignores the king’s pleas as he’s strung up from the pterosaur, which is pretty mean-spirited as this isn’t actually Eggman.
 Shahryar points out a castle across the water, where new minions are being assembled.
+Yes, they do say castle and not factory or foundry.

 Sonic collects the green Ring, which triggers a nondescript reaction that he theorizes could’ve driven Erazor’s other djinn mad.
 It’s at this point that he finally realizes, “maybe, I can wish this arrow out of me,” but Shahra’s passive and apologetic nature is her way of saying no.